Am I a water supplier?

 Am I a drinking water supplier?

-If you own or operate a water supply that provides drinking water to more than 1 household, you are considered a drinking water supplier under the Water Services Act 2021.
+Currently, if you own or operate a water supply that provides drinking water to more than one household, you are considered a drinking water supplier under the Act.

 All drinking water suppliers have a duty of care to provide safe drinking water to the communities or people who rely on their supplies.